chrisp1985/DesignPrinciples/README.md

 class.

 ### Observer
+Observer is a bit like the pub/sub event driven design: a class can subscribe to another class that implements the observer pattern, and can be notified instantly when changes take place.
+The notification class needs to know that a party is interested which is a slightly different design from things like Kafka, where a service is just sticking an event on a topic without needing to know who wants to know about it.

+An example of this can be found in the [GenericIterator](src/main/java/com/chrisp1985/gof/iterator/GenericIterator.java) class.

 ### Iterator
 The iterator pattern allows for a user to pass over all the values in a list using the hasNext and next methods.
 The iterator